arjunrawal07/Bollywood-Trivia/README.md

-# Project-4---Bollywood-Trivia-
+#Bollywood-Trivia

-## Basics!:
+## Description:

 Welcome to Bollywood Trivia!
 Test your knowledge of Bollywood's famous blockbusters and actors.

+Answer the questions to the best of your ability and try to get a perfeect 10/10 score.

+## Technologies Used:
+Front-End:
+  * HTML
+  * CSS
+  * Vanilla Javascript
+  * DOM Manipulation

-This trivia game utilized a combination of HTML, CSS, JavaScript, and DOM manipulation to render in the browswer.
-The game uses radio buttons to represent the answer choices the user can select, as well as a "Final Answer" submit button that verifies if the user's choice is correct.
+The game also uses radio buttons to represent the answer choices the user can select, as well as a "Final Answer" submit button that verifies if the user's choice is correct.

+## How the Game Works:

-Once the game validates the user's choice, a message appears telling the user whether or not they answered correctly.
+Once the game validates the user's answer choice, a message appears telling the user whether or not they answered correctly.
 This message also includes a "Next" button to advance to the following question.

 After the "Next" button is clicked, a photo appears in the bottom left-hand corner that represents the correct answer to the preceding question.